 Like us, you’re probably always looking for a great excuse to enjoy a drink.
 If so, head over to Hussong’s Cantina in Ensenada, which claims to be the birthplace of the margarita.
 This place is so legendary that both Ronald Reagan and James Garner have stopped in for a little taste of Old Mexico.

 Legend has it that back in 1941 the daughter of a German ambassador, named Margarita Henkel, was visiting the cantina and was served an experimental drink created by a bartender named Don Carlos Orozco.
 The combination of lime juice, tequila, and citrus-flavored liqueur apparently blew her mind.
 Therefore, Don Carlos decided to name the classic drink after her.

-Located about 6 miles north of El Rosario, La Lobera is quite the majestic sight.
+Located about five hours from Tijuana, and about six miles north of El Rosario, La Lobera is quite the majestic sight.
 From the air, it looks like a giant crater or a beautiful blue eye surrounded by sand.
 The current diameter of the hole is about 200 feet wide, however, keep in mind that it’s constantly expanding.

 What you’ll actually see when you finally arrive is a naturally formed crater, surrounded by a rope fence, to prevent people from falling down the 80-foot hole.
 From here, you’re able to view sea lions and seals gathering on the covered beach.

 Great Budget Place to Stay Nearby: Don Eddie’s Landing Hotel

 At 23.5 degrees north latitude lies the Tropic of Cancer.
 On June 21, the beginning of summer in the northern hemisphere begins when the sun is directly overhead at noon.
 When the lines were labeled 2,000 years ago, the Sun was in the constellation of Cancer during the summer solstice and Capricorn during the winter solstice (hence the names).